Zuber-group/CryoVesNet/README.md

 ## Pyto

 This repository includes scripts or code from external packages.
 To ensure integration or extended capabilities, inclusions is from the [Pyto](https://github.com/vladanl/Pyto) project.
-In case you want to segemnt the connectors and teathers afterwards you can use this software.
+In case you want to segment the connectors and tethers afterwards you can use this software.

 ## Citation